lgiuliani80/tunnelproxy/README.md

 This server listens on a (local) port and, when a connection is received, opens a connection to the configured HTTP proxy server, issues the '`CONNECT`' request towards the configured destination host, then establishes a transparent tunnel between the local client and the remote server.

-This is useful when having to deal with services (like e.g. SFTP connector for Data Factory running on a self-hosted Integration Runtime) which do not support proxy configuration and the (enterprise) network in which they're running require the use of a proxy to access the Internet.
+This is useful when having to deal with *services* (like e.g. SFTP connector for Data Factory running on a self-hosted Integration Runtime) *which __do not__ support proxy server* configuration and the (enterprise) network in which they're running require the use of a proxy to access the Internet.

 NOTES: